akashdeep023/Next-Coding/README.md

 > **RSC + Next.js**

--   Every component in a Next.js app default to being a `server` component.
+-   Every component in a Next.js app `default` to being a `server component`.
--   Running components on the server brings several advantages: zero-bundle size, direct access to server-side resources, improved security, and better SEO.
+-   Running components on the server brings several advantages: `zero-bundle size`, `direct access` to server-side `resources`, improved `security`, and `better SEO`.

 **Summary**